 Applying the Dark-to-Bright compositional technique will improve the visual impact and help guide the viewer through the image.

-This is not always something that’s possible to apply in the field; sometimes it needs to be done through careful dodge and burn or other post-processing techniques.
+The dark-to-bright compositional technique is one that’s not always possible to apply in the field; sometimes it needs to be done through careful dodge and burn or other post-processing techniques.

 #2 Cold to Warm